Cryptocurrencies and “mining” – how does the digging process actually work?

 PoW — Proof of Work

-Proof of Work was used before Bitcoin.
+Proof of Work was used before Bitcoin, one of the best-known cryptocurrencies.
 In 1997 Adam Back created the Hashcash algorithm, which was used to limit the number of spam emails sent.
 Despite this life-enhancing application, Proof of Work has gained its most popularity only with its implementation in Bitcoin.
 But what is Proof of Work about and what does the crypto mining process have to do with it?

 In its original version, Hashcash uses the SHA1 (hash) function, which is 160 bits long.
 Bitcoin uses double SHA256.
 SHA256 length is 256 bits.
 As mentioned above, Proof of Work requires solving a puzzle.
 A puzzle that needs to be solved in Bitcoin is to find a result of the hash function that is lower than the indicated target.